emilianomaccaferri/poglis/README.md

   - `route`: defines the hook's endpoint, aka the path it can be accessed at (optional, defaults to the hook's folder name);
   - `method`: defines the hook's method (required, it can be `get` or `post`);
   - `task`: defines the hook's pipeline.
 This option has to be a list of shell scripts listed in the hook's directory.
 Scripts are executed sequentially and in order of appearance inside the config (for now) (required);
   - `middlewares`: defines the hook's middlewares executed BEFORE the task itself.
 Middlewares are [Koa middlewares](https://koajs.com/) and are listed in the `src/middlewares` directory.
-Middlewares are defined without their extension (optional).<br><br>
+Middlewares are defined without their extension (optional).<br>
+Scripts will run in a temporary and separated folder so they won't pollute the project directory.<br><br>
 ### example usage
 Let's create a `POST /hello-world` hook defined in the `hooks/hello` directory.
 ```